mohammadimathstar/m5_forecasting/Development/README.md

 ./run_pipeline.sh
 ```

 It opens a menu.
-You can select `Store code on a local filesystem`.
+You can select `Store code on a local filesystem` for simplicity.

+- If you use `S3`, make sure that you enter a valid bucket name (check `terraform/main.tf`)

 ### Way 2.
 Running by make